doo/scanbot-barcode-scanner-sdk-example-cordova-ionic/README.md

 The Scanbot Barcode Scanner SDK Cordova Plugin is available as [npm package](https://www.npmjs.com/package/cordova-plugin-scanbot-barcode-scanner).

+Our branch strip_ios_simulator_arch demonstrates how to strip the x86_64 simulator architecture from the iOS build.

 For more details about the Plugin please see this [documentation](https://docs.scanbot.io/barcode-scanner-sdk/cordova/introduction/).